craigbarratt/hass-pyscript-jupyter/README.md

 and capabilities (and no doubt there are bugs that will need to be fixed).
 Here are some caveats about using it.

+For Jupyter notebook:
+* Jupyter notebook supports a wide range of extensions, call nbextensions.
+Some of these might not work correctly with pyscript's kernel.
+The black nbextension does work, but isort does not (although it should soon).
+If you are having problems with notebooks running on the pyscript kernel, try disabling nbextensions.
+Please report nbextentions that you think are useful but don't work with pyscript's kernel and we'll look at supporting them.

 For Jupyter console:
 * Jupyter console allows multi-line input (eg, a function definition) and delays excution by the kernel until it is syntactically correct (ie, complete) and the indent on the last line is 0.
 So if